Enumerated type: Lisp

-that states that object is of type cardsuit if it is #'eql to club, diamond, heart or spade.
+This states that object is of type cardsuit if it is #'eql to club, diamond, heart, or spade.
 The member type specifier is not valid as a Common Lisp Object System (CLOS) parameter specializer, however.
-Instead, (eql atom), which is the equivalent to (member atom) may be used (that is, only one member of the set may be specified with an eql type specifier, however, it may be used as a CLOS parameter specializer.)
+Instead, (eql atom), which is the equivalent to (member atom) may be used (that is, only one member of the set may be specified with an eql type specifier, although it may be used as a CLOS parameter specializer).
 In other words, to define methods to cover an enumerated type, a method must be defined for each specific element of that type.